-Applications are now open for 2022 Boarding Scholarships
+Applications are now closed for 2022 Boarding Scholarships

 Boarding scholarships provide the opportunity for girls from regional Australia to study in Melbourne and are primarily awarded based on performance in the scholarship exam.
 Boarding Scholarships are available to Australian residents entering Year 9.

 Boarders enjoy the benefits of living away from home, developing independence and joining a community of diverse students from Australia and abroad.

 The successful recipients of boarding scholarships will receive the remission of all, or part of, their boarding fees and tuition fees for the duration of their schooling at Melbourne Girls Grammar.

 The selection process

 Candidates must submit an application form during the scholarship registration period from November – January.

 Candidates are required to sit the Australian Academic Services (AAS) test held in February each year.
 Results are evaluated and a shortlist of candidates contacted for an interview with the Principal.
 Scholarships are awarded at the sole discretion of the Principal.